integral-io/Business-in-a-Box/README.md

 # An infrastructure in a box

 #### *DISCLAIMER: This is NOT a production ready installation.
 There are many configration changes required for production readiness.
 DO NOT USE AS IS IN PRODUCTION, OR DO SO AT YOUR OWN RISK.
-MANY CHANGES ARE NOTED HERE BUT THIS NOT CAPTURE ALL OF THE REQUIRED CHANGES.
+MANY CHANGES ARE NOTED HERE BUT THIS DOES NOT CAPTURE ALL OF THE REQUIRED CHANGES.
 This is a work in progress.
 You are warned.*

 A single docker compose file to build an entire cloud for any business including
 * [Basic Infrastructure](#Basic-Infrastructure)